Nicolas H. Thomä

-Nicolas H. Thomä is a German researcher, senior group leader at the Friedrich Miescher Institute for Biomedical Research in Basel, Switzerland.
+Nicolas H. Thomä is a German researcher, full professor at the EPFL School of Life Sciences and Director of the Paternot Chair for Cancer Research in Lausanne, Switzerland.
 He is a biochemist and structural biologist and a leading researcher in the fields of ubiquitin ligase biology and DNA repair.

 Education and career

 Nicolas Thomä obtained his PhD from the University of Cambridge (UK), where he was advised jointly by Peter Leadlay (University of Cambridge) and Phil Evans (MRC-LMB Cambridge).
 He then worked as a postdoctoral fellow with Roger Goody (Max Planck Institute of Molecular Physiology, Germany) focusing on protein-ligand interactions.
 In 2001, he moved to the laboratory of Nikola Pavletich (Memorial Sloan Kettering Cancer Center, New York, USA) to complete his training in X-ray crystallography.
-Nicolas Thomä joined the Friedrich Miescher Institute for Biomedical Research (FMI) in 2006 as a junior group leader.
-In 2012, he became a senior group leader at the FMI.
+In 2006, Nicolas Thomä joined the Friedrich Miescher Institute for Biomedical Research (FMI) in 2006 as a junior group leader and he was promoted to a senior group leader in 2012.
+He was appointed as full professor at EPFL's School of Life Sciences in 2023 where he holds the Paternot Chair in Interdisciplinary Cancer Research and aims to fast-track progress in translational oncology.